-Nothing can predict sales and future growth for a luxury brand quite as well as its popularity online right now.
-That’s why we’ve analysed how the world’s top luxury brands are ranking online and what’s making them so popular among affluent consumers in 2019.
+Nothing can predict sales and future growth for a luxury brand quite as accurately as its popularity online right now.
+That’s why Luxe Digital’s team analyses the online popularity of the world’s best luxury brands to rank the top 15 most sought-after brands among affluent consumers in 2020.

-Because the share of online interest is a reliable indicator of future sales, we expect the luxury brands that made our top 15 to show strong performances at the end of the year.
+This is the third year in a row that we publish our list of the top luxury brands online.
+Our methodology has proven to be a reliable indicator of future sales.
+The high-end brands that made our top 15 will show strong performances through the year.
 Every luxury brand on our list is enjoying significant customer attention.
-They each drive substantial online conversations across social media channels and search results.
+They each drive substantial online conversations across social media channels and search.
 They are at the centre of what matters to modern affluent consumers and influencers.

 $445the global luxury goods market will reach $445 Billion USD by 2025.

 Why stopping at 15, you may ask.
-Because after number 15 on our list, the attention that the other luxury brands were receiving dropped significantly.
+Because we observe a significant drop in share of online interest beyond number 15th.
 You’ll see that even within the top 15, the top 5 brands alone are already capturing more than 60% of the affluent consumers’ attention.
 Consumer’s interest is indeed highly concentrated at the top of our list.

-In this article, you will discover which luxury brands are the most talked about and sought-after online in 2019.
+In this article, you will discover which luxury brands are the most talked about and sought-after online in 2020.
 You’ll also see the results of their marketing efforts in terms of consumer engagement and brand awareness.
-We highlight particularly noteworthy marketing campaigns and successful new product launches that help explain their current popularity.

 Most popular Gucci items online